 PHOTOS BELOW ARE WHAT PEOPLE HAVE BEEN EXPERIENCING.

 These are what many would assume to be a burn.
 In fact, they are not a burn at all.
-There is however, stress to the turf grass without a doubt!
-Here is the weather data we have received in the past couple weeks.
+There is, however, stress to the turfgrass without a doubt!
+Here is the weather data we have received in the past couple of weeks.

-This is all important information as it relates to the overall health of your lawns!
-The immediate take away are:
+This is all-important information as it relates to the overall health of your lawns!
+The immediate take away is:

 Don’t mow when it’s above 85 degrees consistently